Liza Veale, LMFT

 Individual therapy with adolescents, adults and elders

+In therapy, we find ways to do two things: act on our desires and live with the impossible problems of life.
+As we speak to the hidden parts of ourselves, we gain more access to our emotional experience.
+This allows us to shed whatever has kept us stuck in our ways and, at the same time, it expands our capacity for radical acceptance.
 This work is sometimes painful but it is oriented, always, towards vitality.
 I join you in it, as a sensitive and direct listener.
 I welcome your messiness and darkness while being equally curious about your distinctiveness and creativity.
 The relationship we develop can be a space of self-observation and experimentation.
 The purpose is to find a greater sense of connection with ourselves, with others and, finally, with aliveness itself.
 In other words, the purpose is to feel less lonely in this very alienating world.

 Couples, dyadic and family therapy

 Our wellbeing depends on the health of our intimate relationships.
 Couples and families come to therapy hoping to reset a relationship that has become riven with conflict or deadened by disconnection.
-The therapy works by closely observing problematic dynamics in action.
+The therapy works by closely observig problematic dynamics in action.
 In sessions, we can slow these dynamics down and experiment with something new.

 Note: “dyadic” means any pair of people — friends, collaborators, I work with any type of relationship.